chromium/badssl.com/README.md

 `badssl.com` is meant for *manual* testing of security UI in web clients.

-The functionality of any given subdomain is likely to be stable, but note that anything may change without notice.
+Most subdomains are likely to have stable functionality, but anything *could* change without notice.
 If you would like a documented guarantee for a particular use case, please file an issue.
 (Alternatively, you could make a fork and host your own copy.)